clintmod/git-auto-merge/README.md

   A tool to automatically merge git branches.

 Options:
-  -r, --repo TEXT                 The git repo to operate on  [required] -l, --log-level TEXT            The log level (DEBUG, INFO, WARNING, ERROR,
+  -r, --repo TEXT              The git repository to operate on  [required] -w, --work-dir TEXT          The directory to use for the git repo  [default: workdir] -l, --log-level TEXT         The log level (DEBUG, INFO, WARNING, ERROR, CRITICAL) -cb, --config-brach TEXT     The branch in the git repository to use for the .git-auto-merge.json config file  [default: main]
-                                  CRITICAL)
-  -u, --should-use-default-plan BOOLEAN
-                                  Use the default plan from the .git-auto- merge.json config file in this repo -d, --dry-run                   This mode will do everything except git push --help                          Show this message and exit.
+  -c, --config-file-name TEXT  The name of the config file to use  [default: .git-auto-merge.json] -udp, --use-default-plan     Use the default plan from the .git-auto-merge.json config file in this git repository -d, --dry-run                This mode will do everything except git push --help                       Show this message and exit.

 ```

 # Example